aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 **List Component styling**

-You can customize the styling of the component by editing the styles in *src/app/pages/list/list.page.scss* file.
+You can also customize the styling of the component by editing the styles in *src/app/tabs/list/list.page.scss* file.
 Add following styles to the file:

 ```css
 .hover {